krzsztfwtk/dna-compressor-benchmark/README.md

 ### Experiment 1

-Configurations failing to losslessly reconstruct the original file were omitted.
+Configurations failing to losslessly reconstruct the original file were omitted (see **Notes on intermittent failures**).

 #### Compression ratio vs. compression time